 The best way to achieve strong-buy in is to actively involve the right people in the goal-setting process.
 I like to bring together the development team members and key stakeholders and run collaborative workshops with them: a strategizing workshop to come up with a meaningful, inspiring vision everybody believes in and a product strategy that contains the right user and business goals; a roadmapping workshop that identifies realistic product goals using the product strategy as an input; joint product strategy and roadmap review meetings to update or change to the strategy and roadmap; and sprint planning meetings that establish meaningful and realistic sprint goals.
 (Note that stakeholders don’t participate in sprint planning meetings in Scrum.
 Instead, they are invited to offer feedback on the latest product increment in the sprint review meetings.)

-Bringing together the right people allows you not only to generate strong buy-in; it also leverages their collective knowledge and creativity, and it establish meaningful goals—goals that are worthwhile to pursue.
+Bringing together the right people allows you not only to generate strong buy-in; it also leverages their collective knowledge and creativity, and establish meaningful goals—goals that are worthwhile to pursue.
 But a collaborative approach also carries the risk of friction and conflict.
-In the worst case, powerful individuals (HIPPOs) might hijack the goal-setting process and dictate goals.
+In the worst case, powerful individuals (HIPPOs) might hijack the process and dictate goals.

 Post a Comment or Ask a Question